-Longiano was awarded the title of ‘ideal village’ in 1992, and since 2005 it is a TCI (Italian Touring Club) ‘Bandiera Arancione’ location.
+Longiano was awarded the title of ‘ideal village’ in 1992, and since 2005 it has a TCI (Italian Touring Club) ‘Bandiera Arancione’ flagship.
 The ‘Orange Flag’ is a major accolade awarded for the quality of life and hospitality in towns with fewer than 15,000 inhabitants throughout Italy.

 The presence of a strategic citadel to defend the local population against Lombard incursions was mentioned as early as 1059, but the Castle of Longiano’s period of greatest splendor was as the residence of the House of the Malatesta.
 The only trace of the Republic of Venice’s few years of dominance is the monumental fountain in the castle’s courtyard.
 The town later passed to the Papal State.
 In 1790 Longiano fell – like the rest of Romagna – under Napoleon’s rule.
 Then followed the events of the Risorgimento.
 The little town was a stronghold of the Gothic Line during WW2, when vast air-raid shelters were built under the castle.